Jwan622/docker_k8_tutorial/notes.md

 CMD ["npm", "start"]
 ```

 the COPY command looks at local package.json specified by the build context argument of `docker run` and copies them over to the WORKDIR.
+Notice the second argument just has to be ./ and not ./package.json
 - by splitting copy up into two commands, any changes to index.js will only bust cache of second COPY and npm install will not run again unless the package.json changes.